mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

   And "Backward Skating" no longer appears when selecting drills for new sessions But "Backward Skating" still appears in the drill library management list And historical sessions using "Backward Skating" are unaffected

+Scenario: Reactivate inactive drill
+  Given I am logged in as an Association Administrator And drill "Backward Skating" is marked as "Inactive" When I click "Activate" next to "Backward Skating" Then "Backward Skating" is marked as "Active"
+  And I see a confirmation message "Drill reactivated" And "Backward Skating" now appears in the drill selection list for sessions

 Scenario: Cannot delete drill used in completed sessions Given I am logged in as an Association Administrator